Maximal and minimal dynamic Petri net slicing: Empirical evaluation

 \section{Empirical evaluation}

 In order to empirically compare the implemented Petri net slicing algorithms, we performed a number of experiments.
-To conduct the evaluation we selected 43 Petri nets from the benchmark suite \textit{Model Checking Contest @ Petri Nets 2017}.
+To conduct the evaluation we selected Petri nets from the benchmark suite \textit{Model Checking Contest @ Petri Nets 2017}.
 Firstly, we randomly selected 1--5 places to define a slicing criterion.
 This was done 20 times for each benchmark (thus, 860 slicing criteria were produced).
 Then, from each triple (slicing algorithm, Petri net, slicing criterion) we extracted the corresponding slice (we used the five slicing algorithms integrated into \texttt{pn$\_$slicer}).
 To ensure the validation and replicability of our experiments, we made available all data at: \url{https://github.com/tamarit/pn_suite}.
 In folder {\tt examples/mcc\_models}, all benchmarks are classified by year.
 In folder {\tt data}, all slicing criteria are classified by year together with the reports of the statistical analysis.

-We executed all benchmarks using the same configuration in the same hardware (Intel$^{ \textregistered}$ Core{ \texttrademark} i7-3520M, dual-core, 4MB Cache, 2.90GHz, with 8GB RAM) to evaluate their performance.
+We executed all benchmarks using the same configuration in the same hardware (Apple M1, 8-core (4 performance, 4 efficiency), with 8GB RAM) to evaluate their performance.
 The experiments were conducted ensuring that the only active process was \texttt{pn$\_$slicer} (to avoid interferences, the other processes were killed or stopped).

 Table~\ref{tab:benchsProperties} summarises the results of the statistical analysis.
-This table compares the five slicing algorithms, one in each column: Llorens et al.'s maximal slicing ({\tt LM}), Llorens et al.'s minimal slicing ({\tt Lm}), Rakow's CTL$^{*}_{-x}$ slicing ({\tt RC}), Rakow's Safety slicing ({\tt RS}), and Yu et al.'s slicing ({\tt Y}).
+This table compares the six slicing algorithms, one in each column: Llorens et al.'s algorithm 1 in \cite{Llo08} ({\tt L\cite{Llo08}}), Llorens et al.'s maximal slicing ({\tt LM}), Llorens et al.'s minimal slicing ({\tt Lm}), Rakow's CTL$^{*}_{-x}$ slicing ({\tt RC}), Rakow's Safety slicing ({\tt RS}), and Yu et al.'s slicing ({\tt Y}).
 In each row, the best value is in bold.